narcode/codeklavier/README.md

 ## Equipment
 1. An acoustic-MIDI piano such as a Yamaha Disklavier, any piano fitted with a silent system or an acoustic intrument in combination with a MOOG piano bar.
 If an acoustic-MIDI piano is not available, any 88-key MIDI keyboard will suffice providing this instrument is of suitable sensitivity for the pianist.

-2. MIDI interface (incase this is not present in the piano)
+2. MIDI interface (in case this is not present in the piano)

-3. Sound system

 ## Libraries
 Install with pip3